jabney/nmc-hw2/README.md

 #### Delete a User

-This will delete a user record along with their cart and token.
+This will delete the user specified by the token along with their cart and token.

 Request:

 ```
-DELETE /users?email=jimmy@example.com
+DELETE /users
 ```

 Response: